rocky-linux/documentation/docs/guides/web/php.md

 $ sudo firewall-cmd --reload
 ```

 The default vhost should work out of the box.
 PHP provides a `phpinfo()` function that generates a summary table of its configuration.
-It's very useful to test the good working of php.
-However, be careful not to leave such test files lying around on your servers, they represent a huge security risk for your infrastructure.
+It's very useful to test the good working of PHP.
+However, be careful not to leave such test files on your servers.
+They represent a huge security risk for your infrastructure.

 Create the file `/var/www/html/info.php` (`/var/www/html` being the default vhost directory of the default apache configuration):